Marco Lucchinelli: Career

-He began his road racing career in 1975 on a Laverda in endurance racing.
+Lucchinelli began his road racing career in 1975 on a Laverda in endurance racing.
 His riding impressed the Yamaha factory enough to earn him a sponsored bike in the Italian National Championship as well as a ride in the 1975 Nations Grand Prix in the 350 class.

 In 1976, Lucchinelli rode a Suzuki in the 500cc World Championship earning fourth place in the championship with two second-place finishes along with a third and a fourth place.
 He earned the nickname Crazy Horse for his wild riding style that attracted many fans.
 This fearless riding style also meant that he crashed quite often.
 In the 1977 season, he would drop to 11th place in the 500 World Championship on a Yamaha.

 Lucchinelli returned to Suzuki for the 1978 season and in 1980, he won his first 500cc Grand Prix at the German Grand Prix at the Nürburgring.
 He would finish the season in third place behind Kenny Roberts and Randy Mamola.